IamSristi/AgroSmart/README.md

 ## 🌾 About the Project

-**AgroSmart (a.k.a.
-AgriNova)** is an end-to-end IoT-based smart agriculture system that fuses **embedded sensing**, **cloud connectivity**, and **artificial intelligence** into one integrated platform.
+**AgroSmart** is an end-to-end IoT-based smart agriculture system that fuses **embedded sensing**, **cloud connectivity**, and **artificial intelligence** into one integrated platform.
 Instead of forcing farmers to juggle separate tools for irrigation timers, soil sensors, and disease guides, AgriNova brings **live sensor monitoring, automated irrigation, AI-powered plant-disease diagnosis, and a conversational farming assistant** together in a single dashboard.

 > 💡 Most existing smart-farming tools solve *one* problem — a moisture sensor here, a timer there.
-AgriNova was designed to close that gap with a single, affordable, farmer-friendly system that also works when the internet doesn't.
+AgroSmart was designed to close that gap with a single, affordable, farmer-friendly system that also works when the internet doesn't.

 <br/>